Asraf-JS/M365-Copilot-Workshop/03-copilot-chat/prompts.md

 ```
 Act as an enthusiastic department head who wants their team to
 adopt AI tools quickly.
 Make the case for why every department
-in a Malaysian company should have an AI usage guide — and why
+in a Malaysian company should have an AI usage guide, and why
 having one actually accelerates adoption rather than slowing it down.
 ```